kettanaito/naming-cheatsheet/README.md

 ## Avoid contractions

 Do **not** use contractions.
-They contribute to nothing but decreased readability of your code.
-Finding a short, descriptive name may be hard, but contraction is not an excude to not doing so.
+They contribute to nothing but decreased readability of the code.
+Finding a short, descriptive name may be hard, but contraction is not an excuse for not doing so.

 ```js
 /* Bad */